CiscoDevNet/cloud-cml/README.md

 There's also a dummy entry in that list as the list must have at least one element.
 So, when not doing any of the predefined entries, at least the dummy must be present.

-> **Note** PATty is currently not available as a standalone .deb file.
+> **Note:** PATty is currently not available as a standalone .deb file.
 We will include it with 2.6.1 as part of the controller distribution (in addition to installing it).

 #### Sys section